-West Midlands Fire Service is audited by Sandwell MBC who conduct an annual themed review of matters related to information management.
+West Midlands Fire Service is audited by Sandwell Metropolitan Borough Council (MBC) who conduct an annual themed review of matters related to information management.
 External audits are also undertaken by Grant Thornton to provide an additional layer of assurance.
-The most recent audit from Sandwell MBC gave the highest level of 'substantial assurance' in relation to data protection activities for this reporting period.
+The most recent audit from Sandwell MBC gave the highest level of 'substantial assurance' without any advisory matters in relation to freedom of information activities for this reporting period.
 The planned information governance activities will build upon this outcome and seek to exceed this assessment.